eweix/ngp-van-data-entry-doc/auto-print/README.md

 3. Copy/paste CSV to the `format_for_turf_tracker.xlsx` spreadsheet for further parsing

 ## Parameters
-- `--dir`: Specify directories containing PDFs to parse.
+- `--dir`: Specify one or more directories containing PDFs to parse.
 Defaults to current working directory if not specified

-- `--stdout`: Specify this flag to output to stdout instead of to CSV file
+- `--stdout`: Set this flag to write to stdout instead of to a CSV file

 # format_for_tuf_tracker.xlsx